Regional renewable power play in East Africa

 Hydragas plans a 600 MW power project series.
 Our plan is to develop half Lake Kivu’s potential into a regional energy powerhouse.
 The lake’s optimal production potential is 600 MWe of negative-carbon, gas-to-power for 50 years.

-In addition, the Ruzizi River outflow cascade has potential to add 576 MW of hydro power.
-The gas may earn $60 B in lifetime revenues before it begins to deplete.
+In addition, the Ruzizi River outflow cascade potentially adds 576 MW of hydro power.
+The gas option earns $60 B in lifetime revenues before it begins to deplete.

 But adding its hydro potential can expand the output to almost 1200 MW.
-The hydro output potential continues indefinitely.
+The hydro output potential continues indefinitely, although it is limited seasonally.
 Power revenues can reach $100 – 120 Billion over these 50 years, depending on tariffs.
 We expect feed-in tariffs to be 50% lower than before, when replacing diesel-fired temporary power.

-But Hydragas’s potential is higher than competitors.
-Our design produces more power than any other operator.
+But Hydragas’s potential output is higher than competitors.
+Our design produces more gas , of better quality, than any other operator.
 Its smart process innovation has better methane recovery.
 The efficiencies of extraction are key.
 So efficiency enables the company to reduce the cost of power.
 It places it among the lowest in the region.
 However, Hydragas can sell power to the grid at under half Rwanda’s retail price, with good returns.

 The project series & Rwanda’s power mix